Generic selectors

 Sambal ingredients

-Pulse until you achieve a coarse texture.
-(You might need to add a tablespoon of water to help it become more paste-like)
+Pulse until you reach a coarse, paste-like texture.
+You may need to add a tablespoon of water to help it come together — but keep it thick.

-For a citrusy twist, add a splash of lime juice and stir.
+For a brighter finish, add a splash of lime juice and stir.
+Not traditional everywhere — but it works.

 sambal blitzed